The Best Self-Tan Routine For Zero Streaks & All The Glow

 Many products come in two shades: fair to medium and medium to dark.
 Here's how to choose if you're unsure:

-You’ll need to choose a type of product you want as well.
-Here’s a few things to keep in mind:
+You'll need to choose a type of product you want as well.
+Here are a few things to keep in mind:

 Thanks to modern formulation trends, naturally derived DHA can be found in a plethora of tanning products, including many of the mbg preferred picks.
-Apart from a natural tanning agent, keep an eye out for products that contain even more skin-loving ingredients like hyaluronic acid, shea butter, botanical oils, etc.
+Apart from a natural tanning agent, keep an eye out for products that contain even more skin-loving ingredients like hyaluronic acid, shea butter, botanical oils, and so on.

 After putting in all of this work, you'll want your tan to last as long as possible, so keep these tips in mind: